ariejdl/SDG/ReadMe.md

 - static server
 - csv file sent down
-- data bound to bar chart; good implementation is probably a javascript 'pivot' (edge)
+- data bound to a chart

 this needs:
 - need to be able to keep existing server and/or client running while make changes